Everything you need to know about compatibility testing in 1 article

 During compatibility testing, the Figma testing team should set up different environments with various OS and browsers.
 They must verify that design projects render correctly, tools and features function as intended, and collaboration features work seamlessly across different platforms.Ā

-Compatibility testing will help identify issues specific to certain configurations and ensures that Figma provides a consistent design experience regardless of the platform user chooses.
+Compatibility testing will help identify issues specific to certain configurations and ensure that Figma provides a consistent design experience regardless of the platform the user chooses.

 Best compatibility testing tools